ishita-sadhukhan/Telecom-Customer-Churn/README.md

 # Business Problem

-A teleommunication company (Telco Co.) , who sells residential Voice and Internet services has a massive churn problem as 24% of it's customers churned in the last period.TelCo wants to deploy customer retention strategies by using a predictive model and has contracted with me that meets the following business requireents:
+A telecommunication company (Telco Co.) , who sells residential Voice and Internet services has a massive churn problem as 24% of it's customers churned in the last period.TelCo wants to deploy customer retention strategies by using a predictive model and has contracted with me that meets the following business requireents:

 * Find the best prediction model to classify customer churn risk
 * Explain the relative influence of each predictor on the model’s predictions